 The epigenetic landscape is the bridge that connects the genome with its environment.
-We have taken a special interest in BAF (mSWI/SNF) and PBAF ATP-dependent chromatin remodelers, which are among the most frequently mutated epigenetic regulators in cancer.
-We aim to improve precision therapies for tumors bearing these mutations by identifying how these complexes alter the intrinsic properties of cells and their interaction with the environment.
+We have taken a special interest in BAF (SWI/SNF) and PBAF ATP-dependent chromatin remodelers, which are among the most frequently mutated epigenetic regulators in cancer.
+We aim to improve precision therapies for tumors bearing these mutations by identifying how these complexes alter the intrinsic properties of cells and their interaction with the tumor microenvironment.

-We are proud members of Baylor College of Medicine and the MD Anderson Center for Cancer Epigenetics.
+We are proud members of Baylor College of Medicine, Rice Department of Bioengineering, and the MD Anderson Center for Cancer Epigenetics.